xty-2025/ST-DYB/README.md

-# DySAT: Deep Neural Representation Learning on Dynamic Graphs via Self-Attention Networks
+# Spectral-Temporal Dual View Graph Convolutional Networks: A Deep Learning Framework for Dynamic Bipartite Graphs
-This is a pytorch implementation of DySAT.
-All codes are adapted from official [implementation in TensorFlow](https://github.com/aravindsankar28/DySAT).
-This implementation is only tested using dataset Enron, and the results is inconsistent with official results (better than that).
-Code review and contribution is welcome!
+This is a pytorch implementation of ST-DYB.
+This implementation is only tested using dataset Amazon-Beauty.

-# Raw Data Process
+# Data
 ```
-cd raw_data/Enron
+cd data/beauty
-pyhton process.py
 ```
-The processed data will stored at 'data/Enron"

 # Training
 ```
-python train --dataset Enron --time_steps 16
+python train train_beauty_den_mono_homo_aucisorg.py
 ```